Interested in our video, or just have a general enquiry? Please get in touch using the contact from below[contact-form-7 404 "Not Found"]

 Status Errors – errors such as 404’s won’t directly affect your SEO efforts, but the fact that Google cannot crawl your website correctly, or easily, will.

 Redirect chains – these need to be fixed if there are any as this is a simple resolution that can improve your site’s authority once fixed.
-The problem you can see below is that “Page B” is acting as a buffer between “Page A” and the final destination “Page C”.
-When a URL is redirected, it should have a single 301 redirect in place.

 You need to run a ‘neighbourhood check’ on the websites you want to target for your backlink strategy.
 You can use a tool such as AHRefs which will provide you with the following details: